Allkman/ConsoleApp.Sandas/README.md

 Assigments.
 Read / Write to CSV and manipulate with data.

-Initial Data: A CSV file that was parsed and manipulated.
+Initial Data: A CSV file that was parsed and givn data was used to perform assigned manipulation.

 ![Screenshot](InitialData.png)